-Jeremy Hanson Willis, was appointed Chief Executive Officer for JustUs Health in April 2019 to build on the momentum which began with the merger integration between Minnesota AIDS Project and Rainbow Health Initiative.
+Jeremy Hanson Willis was appointed Chief Executive Officer for Rainbow Health in April 2019 to build on the momentum which began with the merger integration between Minnesota AIDS Project and Rainbow Health Initiative.
 Jeremy will lead the agency through the development and implementation of a new strategic plan and advance the agency’s mission to lead the work to achieve health equity for diverse gender, sexual, and cultural communities.

 Jeremy served previously as the Deputy Commissioner of Workforce Development for the Minnesota Department of Employment and Economic Development between 2014 until his arrival at JustUs Health in 2019.
 More information about Jeremy is available here.

 Brenda Clark, BS, CNAP is the Chief Financial Officer for Rainbow Health with more than 20 years of experience in financial leadership roles.
 She brings a wealth of expertise with particular strength in areas such as financial reporting systems, revenue & expense management, and both financial strategy and long-term budgetary oversight.

 Brenda Clark obtained her Bachelor of Science in both Business Administration and Human Resource Management from Saint Mary’s University of Minnesota.
 She also holds the CNAP – Certified Nonprofit Accounting Professional designation with the FMA Institute.
 She has worked with both non-profit and for-profit entities with budgets ranging from $500K to $28M, offering financial leadership across multiple industries and causes.

 In addition to her executive career, Brenda has served on several Boards of Directors, including the Boards of Mixed Blood Theatre and the Alliance for Women in Radio & TV.
 Away from the office, Brenda enjoys time spent with her family & friends, growing milkweed for the monarchs and painting passionately.